annawoods7/AboutMe/_posts/2025-04-06-Refining-Datapipelines-for-Address-Income.md

 # Background
 One of the goals Address Income has is to host an online platform that congregates key real estate data into a pleasant user interface everyday investors are able to access.
-The website will also contain features such as but not limited to: Single family and multi family analytics reports, varying levels of access for different user types, dashboards, and realtime data updates.
+The website will also contain features such as but not limited to: Single family and Multi family analytics reports, varying levels of access for different user types, dashboards, and realtime data updates.

 # Projects
 This resulted in a variety of projects that I had the pleasure of working on.
 In this blog, I will focus on the top three: **Data cleaning using Airflow pipelines and python pandas library**, **Setting up Deployment of a Development website through Github Actions**, and **Configuring a Docker compose file for user authentication**.

-Each of these projects was a team effort with my fellow team members Anthony, Rania, and Sean!
+Each of these projects was a team effort with my fellow team members Anthony, Rania, and Sean.

 #### Data cleaning using Airflow pipelines and python pandas library
-  One of my first projects was to write a python function to clean data coming from a realestate API for insertion into a database hosted in Supabase (a database hosting software).
+  One of my first projects was to write a python function to clean data coming from a real estate API for insertion into a database hosted in Supabase (a database hosting software).
 This required:

   -  Examing JSON files to determine what data to collect
   -  Mapping column names